saydus/library/README.md

-# A library management system implementation
+# A library management system

 ## Running the application
 Install all dependencies <br/>